kni-neu/website-6120/_pages/readings.md

 ---

-1. **Video Presentation** (10min, maximum) - The video presentation will need to be concise, to the point, and isolate the most important aspects of the work.
+1. **Video Presentation** (5 min, maximum) - The video presentation will need to be concise, to the point, and isolate the most important aspects of the work.
 It is a TL;DR elevator pitch as if you had a short amount of time to get your ideas across to an executive or your manager before they go into a leadership review.
 For this, you will need to:

 	* **Overview** the seminal work in short and concise ways.
 This includes the problems we face and a specific approach to remedy them.